-The contract is relinquished (with the authority's consent) within a month of the candidate becoming a member and before he or she starts to act as a member.
+- Although the candidate's obligations (or candidate's company's obligations) under the contract have not been performed before the election, either: - The contract's duration does not exceed 12 months; or - The contract is relinquished (with the authority's consent) within a month of the candidate becoming a member and before he or she starts to act as a member.

-Further information on application of these points should be made with the Office of the Auditor General - at lamia@oag.govt.nz or ph (04) 917 1500.
+Further information on application of these points should be made with the Office of the Auditor General - at enquiry@oag.parliament.nz or phone (04) 917 1500.